8 Strategies That Will Help You Recruit Strong Salespeople

 The last step is to have the candidate prepare and deliver a practice sales pitch for key stakeholders in the business.
 This allows you to assess how well they perform under pressure.
 Salespeople have to be persuasive and engaging.
 An ad-hoc presentation can give you insight into whether the candidate meets these requirements and is suitable for the role.

-An important thing to remember in the interview is that the candidate is also interviewing you.
-Be aware that you’ll have to sell yourself and the company’s vision if you want to attract the top talent.
+Remember that the candidate is also interviewing you.
+You’ll have to sell yourself and the company’s vision if you want to attract the top talent.

 A potential candidate is never going to give you a bad reference, are they?
 If they do, you probably don’t want them anyway.
 So, are references helpful in finding the right salespeople?
 The answer is yes.
 You should always contact references, but then ask that reference for another reference and think about what you want to ask them in advance.
 The better prepared you are, and the better questions you ask, the more useful answers you’ll receive.
 Another reason you want to contact references is that 99 percent of the time, the candidate will know whether you contacted them or not.
 You want the candidate to know you’re serious about the process and doing your due diligence to find the best of the best.
 Otherwise, they’ll go somewhere else.